HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 Greenery and biological clock

 One hour in nature is enough to regenerate after a stressful day at work, according to scientists.
 Looking at nature is very calming.
-Time spent in a park or the forest can be compared to a trip to the seaside.
+Time spent in a park or forest can be compared to a trip to the seaside.
 Trees create a microclimate which is rich in minerals.
-Those people who have problems with upper respiratory tract should walk or even better, run in a forest.
-Time spent in nature is also a chance to get far away from all the electrical goods we have at home.
+People who have problems with upper respiratory tract should walk, or even better, run in a forest.
+Time spent in nature is also a chance to get far away from all the electrical / electronc goods we have at home.
 They create an electromagnetic smog which is not good for us.
 The influence of all the electronics around us includes sleep disorder, morning headaches and general discomfort.
 What’s more, the light that is emitted by smartphones has similar impact on our brain as sunlight so checking e-mails and Facebook in bed, just before you are about to fall asleep, is not a good idea.
 Light stops melatonin production, which causes sleepiness and which makes it easier for us to fall asleep.